michaelgwelch/loominate.net/_posts/2012-04-07-loop-invariant-proofs.md

 </p>

 <p>
   Notice I said, &#8220;if the brackets are matched&#8221;.
-Even if the brackets aren&#8217;t matched we are guaranteed to terminate.
-Eventually we&#8217;ll get an index out of bounds exception which will terminate the algorithm.
+Even if the brackets aren't matched we are guaranteed to terminate.
+Eventually we'll get an index out of bounds exception which will terminate the algorithm.
 But the point is, the algorithm will terminate and return the right result if the inputs are good.
-So it&#8217;s important that we state a pre-condition of our method is that the brackets must be matched.
-It doesn&#8217;t really make sense to ask for the matching bracket if we aren&#8217;t even sure there is a matching bracket.
+So it's important that we state a pre-condition of our method is that the brackets must be matched.
+It doesn't really make sense to ask for the matching bracket if we aren't even sure there is a matching bracket.
 </p>

 <p>
   <b>Proof</b><br /> Ok, now I just want to put it all together.
 So we know that we terminate when the nestLevel is 0.
-And if you look at the loop you&#8217;ll see that we moved the index 1 past the bracket that caused us to decrement the nestLevel to 0.
+And if you look at the loop you'll see that we moved the index 1 past the bracket that caused us to decrement the nestLevel to 0.
 So the matching bracket is at position <code>index - increment</code>.
 </p>

 <p>
-  And that&#8217;s it.
+  And that's it.
 A simple proof that the algorithm for finding matching brackets is correct.
 </p>

  [1]: http://loominate.net/2012/03/19/brainmess-extract-jump-methods/ "Brainmess: Extract Jump Methods"